Ashwain1502/Image-segmentation/README.md

 # Intoduction
 This project uses a min-cut max-flow algorithm to extract the foreground from the background in an image in Python.
+Then shows the object selected as result.

 ## Functions
 A Python GUI application that can take an image as input and can be used to get foreground from background.